adnair2024/blog-source/content/slide2.md

     headless: true
 ---

 i aspire to be a developer.
-I'd like to be a really good python developer.
-I currently messing around with:
+I'd like to be a really good python developer. i currently messing around with:
 -   Python
--   web frameworks like three.js
+-   Web frameworks like three.js
--   lua (mainly for neovim tinkering)
+-   Lua (mainly for neovim tinkering)
 -   C (learning it atleast, so then i can tinker with linux on a kernel level)